Tafara-N/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 vagrant@vagrant:~$
 ```

-Here we can see that after starting my Docker container, I curl the port 8080 mapped to the Docker container port 80, it does not return a page but an error message.
-Note that you might also get the error message curl: (52) Empty reply from server.
+Here we can see that after starting my Docker container, I `curl` the port `8080` mapped to the Docker container port `80`, it does not return a page but an error message.
+Note that you might also get the error message `curl: (52) Empty reply from server`.

 ```
 vagrant@vagrant:~$ curl 0:8080